daveskura/postgresdave/QuickStart.md

 > mydb.close()
 >

-#### Specify one time, the password in code then connect using defaults:
+#### Alternatively, specify one time, the password in code then connect using defaults:
 >
 > from postgresdave_package.postgresdave import db
 >